Modern Homes standards

 The NCC 2022 is given legal effect through Queensland’s Building Act 1975 and varied through amendments to the Building Regulation that adopts the Queensland Development Code (QDC).

-The NCC 2022 also introduced new requirements for electric vehicle (EV) charging in class 2, 3, 5, 6, 7b, 8 and 9 building carparks on 1 October 2023.
+The NCC 2022 also introduced new requirements for electric vehicle (EV) charging-readiness in class 2, 3, 5, 6, 7b, 8 and 9 building carparks from 1 October 2023.

 Accessibility